suntong30/sdiff/sdiff/README.md

 - diff_program_path:The path to the program that actually executes the difference calculation
 - diff_program_parameter:parameters passed to the program
-- secondCompress_program_path:Path to a program that performs secondary compression on diff file
+- secondCompress_program_path:Path to a program that performs secondary compression on diff file (We can use the ELF from [other algorithms](../other%20algorithms/), i.e., `hdiffz` for HDiffPatch and `bsdiff` for BSDIFF )
 - secondCompress_program_parameter:parameters passed to the program

 ```shell